 The Helena Business Improvement District continues to be a leading force within the Helena business community.
 The BID strives to build a stronger and more efficient collaboration among the existing property and business owners through multi-media and electronic based communication and coordination; clean and safe projects; landscaping improvements and stronger promotions.
 Our goal is to create a vital avenue of support as the organization serving as the catalyst in economic development in the Heart of Helena.
 The role of the BID is essential for continued success in building the momentum in making Helena a great place to do business, invest, live, work and play.

 Interested in what the BID has accomplished in the last year?
-Click here to view the 2013-14 Business Improvement District’s Annual Report!
+Click here for the 2014-15 Annual Report

 Downtown Master Plan